karikowska/velu-price-scraper/README.md

 - [x] add Playwright to preload bits of websites
 - [x] expand functionality to more websites than just Solaris Japan
 - [x] add other stores like Animota, Japan Figure Store... (if they are scrapable!)
+- [x] use embeddings to score whether the titles of the products are relevant to the query
+- [x] add a wishlist feature (YAML) - user has a wishlist which they can run the scraper on regularly to monitor for current best prices in the file
+- [x] add agentic mode for more autonomous scraping
+- [x] add preferred budget per figure (YAML) - results will not be shown unless they are less than the budget!
+- [x] add Streamlit integration to talk to the LLM directly?
+- [x] add web UI or a dashboard to show results
+- [ ] make demo gif of both capabilities
 - [ ] add reseller sites like Depop, Vinted or Ebay
 - [ ] add JP stores like Mercari.jp and Buyee with translation
-- [x] use embeddings to score whether the titles of the products are relevant to the query
-- [ ] add NLP to replace where an LLM doesn't need to be to optimise i/o tokens!
+- [ ] add NLP to replace where an LLM doesn't need to be to optimise i/o tokens for LLM Mode
-- [ ] add a wishlist feature (YAML) - user has a wishlist which they can run the scraper on regularly to monitor for current best prices in the file (automation through Bash script?)
-- [ ] add preferred budget per figure (YAML) - results will not be shown unless they are less than the budget!
+- [ ] add a scheduler for automatic runs for Agent Mode
 - [ ] look into why AmiAmi can't have its prices scraped and if we can go around that
 - [ ] add unit tests
-- [ ] add database integration to save results
+- [ ] add database integration to save results?
-- [ ] add Streamlit integration to talk to the LLM directly?
-- [ ] add web UI or a dashboard to show results
 - [ ] add license to repo

 ---